AJMnd/School_District_Analysis/README.md

 - The percentage passing math was 93%
 - The percentage passing reading was 97%
 - An overall passing percentage of 90%

+How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 ## *Scores by school spending*
 * Schools that spent less than $584 an average of 83% in both math and reading.